SouthFACT/landsatfact_usgs_json_api/README.md

 ```

 ### 2. postgres
-located in the directory: ./lib/postgres/
+* located in the directory: ./lib/postgres/
-name: config.yaml
+* name: config.yaml
+* this is not in github because it contains sensitive information so you will have to create this yourself

 ```yaml
 host: <your postgres hotname>